Our Solar System, the Planets and When's Best to See Them (updated September 2025)

 The following paragraphs and charts are guides as to the best times for the near future to observe them.
 They are charted, over the next one-two years, as follows:

-- Venus - charted altitude at the moment of sunset.
+- Venus - altitude at the moment of sunset.
 Any later, she's too bright to view without being too dazzling to tease out any detail that might be available.

-- Mars, Jupiter et al - charted at so-called "culmination" for the sites chosen.
-"Culmination" is the point at which the object passes through the observer's South direction
+- Mars, Jupiter et al - at approximate so-called "culmination" for the sites chosen, i.e. approximately midnight.

-(for those in the North) and through the Northern meridian for those in the South.
+South.
 Culmination represents the highest altitude it will reach.

 the early hours will effectively extend these charts "sideways".
-I'll try to replace them in due course with more useful "anytime-culmination elevation during darkness"

-Mercury (updated July 2024)
+Mercury (updated September 2025)

 Mercury is the closest planet to the Sun, the distance of its orbit from the Sun varying between a third and a half of Earth’s, meaning its maximum apparent distance from the